JetBrains/teamcity-documentation/topics/typed-parameters.md

 </td><td>

-If enabled, it will be impossible to override the parameter's value.
+If enabled, it will be impossible to override the parameter's default value.

 </td></tr>